Get going with your data space

 This guide aims to describe the steps to get you going with your first data space in HUNT Cloud.

-Data spaces in HUNT Cloud are scientific units such as centers and research groups that mange and coordinate scientific activities across one or many labs.
+Data spaces in HUNT Cloud are scientific units such as centers and research groups that mange and administer scientific activities across one to many labs.

-Data spaces are controlled in data space orders that specify subscription levels for available resources in labs and identify cross-lab coordinators.
+Data spaces are controlled in data space orders that specify subscription levels for available resources in labs and identify cross-lab administrators.
 Read more abou the data space orders in our agreement section.

 # 1. Brand your data space